 No enrollment limits will be applied to the Demonstration.
+This Demonstration is not expected to increase enrollment projections for Nevada's Medicaid program, this waiver will be available for Nevada Medicaid recipients based on need rather than a waiver specific eligibility criteria.
 Using files obtained from Nevada's Substance Abuse Prevention Treatment Agency (SAPTA), as well as provider specific IMD data supplied to the State, the State identified the unduplicated beneficiaries in the target population with an inpatient stay in an IMD facility of at least 1 day.